RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/tracker_store.md

 class FailSafeTrackerStore(TrackerStore)
 ```

-Wraps a tracker store so that we can fallback to a different tracker store in
+Tracker store wrapper.

-case of errors.
+Allows a fallback to a different tracker store in case of errors.

 #### \_\_init\_\_